XL3DRender

 3D Projection

-The next stage was to do the conversion from 3D coordinates to 2D.
-This was achieved by considering the geometry of the 3D shadow projection described above.
+Coordinates in the three dimensional space are projected using basic trigonometry into their relative shadow positions on the 2 dimensional screen.
+This process is known as 3D Projection.
+The magnesium light source described above is known as the View Point because it becomes the point at which the projected image is viewed from.
+This takes a bit of getting your head around, but effectively the light source is the camera.
 The amount of perspective can be adjusted by moving the view point closer to the object.
 If the view point is moved so close that it falls inside the object, then a view from inside the object is projected.
 The distance between the view point and the screen changes the image scaling.
-Moving the screen closer makes the image smaller, just as you'd expect from shadow projection.
-One interesting property of this projection method that is not possible to achieve using genuine shadow projection, is the ability to move the screen so close to the object that part of the object lies in the screen, or indeed on the other side of it.
-There are no side effects of doing this, in fact it has its advantages because the extra flexibility on the scaling removes the need to post-scale the rendered image, thereby improving the rendering performance.
-Since the lines between the points are drawn using a 2D line drawing algorithm, the only points to be projected from 3D to 2D are the vertices.
-This technique provides a significant performance boost over translating every point along the line.
+Moving the screen closer to the view point makes the image smaller, just as you’d expect from shadow projection.
+The view point and screen are normally given fixed locations, and the object is moved and rotated to create the effect that the camera is moving.
+One interesting property of this projection method, which is not possible to achieve using real-world shadow projection, is the ability to have an object, or part of it on the wrong side of the screen.
+In the real world this would result in poking a hole through the screen and the part of the object that had poked through would not cast a shadow.
+It is somewhat surprising that the basic trigonometry calculations don’t seem to care which side of the screen the object is on.
+Objects on the opposite side of the screen to the view point have a greater than 1x magnification so this removes the need to post-scale the rendered image.
+Since the lines between the points are drawn using a 2D line drawing algorithm, the only points that need to be projected from 3D to 2D are the vertices.
+This technique provides a significant performance improvement over projecting every point along the lines.

 Animation